simon-anders/htseq/trunk/doc/tour.rst

-The other fields that all ``Alignment`` objects contain, is a Boolean called ``aligned`` that tells us whether the read has been aligned at all, and a field called ``iv`` (for "interval") that shows where teh read was aligned to.
+The other fields that all ``Alignment`` objects contain, is a Boolean called ``aligned`` that tells us whether the read has been aligned at all, and a field called ``iv`` (for "interval") that shows where the read was aligned to.
 We use this information in the next section.